Subnautica 2 console commands: turn on god mode, unlock all blueprints, craft without resources, and change your FOV

 - Find your game installation folder (on Steam, right-click the game in your library, go to manage, then browse local files)

 That's all you have to do.
-Start up Subnautica 2 again, and while playing press F2 to access the command console.
+Start up Subnautica 2 again, and while playing press F2 (you may have to tap it twice) to access the command console.
+Tapping F2 again closes the console.

 When you press F2, you'll see a number of commands you can click right there on your screen that will let you spawn items in your inventory, toggle individual survival systems like starvation and suffocation, and add slots to your inventory.